sirbor/blog/content/notes/skeumorphic-design-ai.md

 early web was basically just porting paper documents to a digital screen.
 This led to the rise of word processing tools like Microsoft Word.

-Maggie Appleton discusses this in her [Metaphiors We Web By](https://maggieappleton.com/metaphors-web) essay.
+Maggie Appleton discusses this in her [Metaphors We Web By](https://maggieappleton.com/metaphors-web) essay.
 Early on in my usage of computers this was pretty the same.
 Early computer applications classes mainly just taught how to use little quirks of word or excel and didn't venture much more.
 This was all fine, but it doesn't